HTTP Server

 Routes can be defined inside of the routes() method in your Bot class located at app/Bot.php.

-By default, an example route is provided but is commented out:
+By default, an example route for web and api is provided but is commented out:

 /**